nginrsw/nginr-init-project/nginr-guide-en.md

 * **Python Debugger**, etc.

 > When you want to use Python again, please remember to re-enable the extensions that were disabled in order to restore linting and other functionalities provided by the Python extension and any related extensions.
+>
+> You can also use the VSCode extension I created called [nginr-support](https://github.com/nginrsw/nginr-support).
+Please read and understand carefully how to set it up and use it.

 ---